19hours/sg-statutes/Acts/Securities and Futures Act.md

 (a) inspect, and may make copies of, or take extracts from, any of the books;

-(b) use, or permit the use of, any of the books for the purposes of any proceedings; and
+(b) use, or permit the use of, any of the books for the purposes of any proceedings;

 (c) retain possession of any of the books for so long as is necessary —